Latvian love poem

 Ir mans labākais dzejolis

 Latvian woman and her language

 This is a latvian mirror (lettish), is a translation of the international love poem (Mīlestība dzejolis) "la glace".
 It is poem for all the pretty girls of the Baltic.
 There is one who does not know her beauty!
 Does she ever look at her?
 Every morning she goes to work, all dressed in blue, the blue of her beautiful eyes.
-One day she will smile at a look that will tell to her I love you.
+One day she will smile to a look that will tell her "I love you".
 This is her mirror and her translation, everything is in this Latvian reflexion.

 In 1890, the intelligentsia responded to Russification by adopting a new course of revolutionary orientation, illustrated by the poetry of Veidenbaums, the feminine dramas and the patriotic poems of Aspazija.
 The Russian revolution finds an echo, in the poetry of Rainis who will be its dominant figure, and in the novels of A. Upits, the most prominent figure in contemporary Latvian literature, while the impressionist and symbolist Latvian poets (Akuraters, Aspazija, Eglitis, Skalbe) take refuge in a chilly aestheticism.